bytedance/E3PO/README.md

 # Introduction
 E3PO is an **O**pen **P**latform for **3**60° video streaming simulation and **E**valuation.
 E3PO is designed to support the simulation of a variety of 360° video streaming approaches that have been proposed so far, including projection based, tile based, or transcoding based.
-Particularly, E3PO allows users to convert 360° video into standarnd or customized projections, segment video into equal or adaptive sizes, implement customized motion prediction algorithms, apply different streaming strategies, and evaluate using any user-specific metrics.
+Particularly, E3PO allows users to convert 360° video into standard or customized projections, segment video into equal or adaptive sizes, implement customized motion prediction algorithms, apply different streaming strategies, and evaluate using any user-specific metrics.
 Most importantly, E3PO generats the actual visual sequences that will display on the user screen for each simulation.

 Therefore, E3PO provides a perfect solution to objectively compare the performance of different 360° video streaming approaches, using the same video content and same motion trace.